levisrabah/Internal-attachment---Database-Systems/README.md

     ![alt text](image-9.png)

 vi.
 For each relationship identified in (iii) above, run commands to create the relationship in the database.
+Take a screenshot of any tables affected by these commands [5 marks]

   ## Add foreign keys to Appointments and create junction tables for many to many relationships